-Commercial firestopping confines and compartmentalizes the spread of fire throughout a commercial property.
+Commercial firestopping confines or compartmentalizes the spread of fire throughout a commercial property.
 It includes sealing openings in commercial buildings to prevent fire from spreading throughout the property.
-This passive fire protection also confines heat and smoke to one area before life-threatening, expensive damage can occur in others.
+This passive fire protection also confines heat and smoke to one area before life-threatening damage can occur in others.

 Structures and projects include:

 A commercial firestopping system aims to contain a fire in one area long enough to evacuate the building.
 They are passive, penetrative or fire-resistive joint systems.